 I hate ironing.
 Seriously.
 I really hate it.
 I did a ton of it in the USMC and came to despise it.
 But w/ the life a business traveler its hard not to do it sometimes.
 But, to minimize it, I invest in wrinkle free clothing.

 I’ve personally found that wrinkle free dress shirts are hard to find (polos are no biggie) so I still have to iron them.
 But wrinkle free pants are a technological breakthrough!
 Roll em, pack em, hang em up in the closet and you will be iron free-ish.

-Most modern hotels have HD cables/tvs.
+Most modern hotels have high definition televisions (with HDMI support).
 Hook your laptop up and watch Netflix in all of it’s glory rather than hunched over your iPhone.
 Or, if the TV supports it, “cast” it to the TV.
 If you don’t have an HDMI cable, get one and bring it with you (like the one below)